Section 1 – Introduction

 EDIUS has a very good capture from tape option that works from DV or HDV sources provided you have a FireWire interface in your computer.
 We start with the basics of capturing from tape.

-- Capture options
+- Capture settings

 - Confirm file names on capture